ralihevillagran/ralihevillagran.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Mathematics, Department of Mathematics, Center for Research and Advanced Studies of the National Polytechnic Intitute (CINVESTAV-IPN), 2021
+  * [Math Genealogy (https://www.mathgenealogy.org/id.php?id=278914)][Advisors and Thesis Title on the Mathematics Genealogy Project]

 * M.S. in Mathematics, Department of Mathematics, Center for Research and Advanced Studies of the National Polytechnic Intitute (CINVESTAV-IPN), 2017.
 * B.S. in Mathematics, Faculty of Physics and Mathematics, Autonomous University of Sinaloa, Mexico, 2014

 Work experience
 ======
-* Postdoctotal Scholar, August 2023 - current job
+* Postdoctotal Scholar, August 2023 - current position
   * Mathematical Sciences Department, Worcester Polytechnic Institute (WPI)
 * Research Mentor: Bill Martin
 * Postdoctoral Researcher, June 2022 -May 2023
   * Department of Mathematics and Computer Science, Eindhoven University of Tech- nology (TU/e)